 Despite the drawbacks, if you’d like to try booking a Star Alliance award like a United domestic trip online using Turkish Miles & Smiles, first log into your Turkish Miles & Smiles account.
 Then, click the drop-down menu to the right of your name (in the top right corner).
 Choose “Miles Transactions” and then look for the “Star Alliance Award Ticket” area and click “Book Now”.

 That will take you to the Star Alliance booking tool, which looks exactly like the booking tool on the home page, only it works for searching Star Alliance awards (whereas the one on the home page apparently doesn’t).
 From there, it’s fairly self-explanatory.
+If you try to search via the home page, it will not work.
+Follow the directions above to get to the right tool.

 From there, you select your desired flights and go forward to book as you would on any airline website.
 If you have miles in your account, you should be able to complete the process online.
 However, if you do not yet have miles and/or you do not find the itinerary you want online, you’ll want to move on to Step 3.